 I was born in Norway and have lived nearly all my life here.
 I studied English, French and literary theory at the University of Bergen in Norway, and also spent a year in the US at Wesleyan University, Middletown, Connecticut, where I studied English and American literature, Italian and Latin.

 When I was a young boy and teenager I was fascinated by woodworking and mechanics.
-I admired my grandfather, who owned a small farm and who died when my mother was only five years old, for building an organ from a kit.
-I also admired one of my uncles, an arts and craft teacher, who built a beautiful fishing rod from bamboo and hickory.
 From the age of eleven I read regularly the Norwegian edition of Mechanix Illustrated.
 In my early teens I built a camera tripod based on an article in that magazine.

 I started working more seriously on photography in the late 1980s.
 In 1991 I built my first large format camera of oak, brass and aluminum, a monorail camera with friction focusing.
-In 1996 I published the first edition of my book Building a Large Format Camera, which has been used by ardent amateur photographers and woodworkers all over the world.
-I updated and revised the book in 2000.
-The book can now be downloaded free of charge from my website.
+Later, in 1996, I published the first edition of my book Building a Large Format Camera, which has been used by ardent amateur photographers and woodworkers in a number of countries.
+The book was updated and revised in 2000.
+It can now be downloaded free of charge from my website.

-Since 1990 I have also been doing pinhole photography, which is now my main photographic activity.
-My online article “Pinhole Photography – History, Images, Cameras, Formulas”, written in 1996 and updated regularly, has been translated into several languages and is one of the resources of the Worldwide Pinhole Photography Day.
+I have been doing pinhole photography, now my main photographic activity, since 1990.
+My online article “Pinhole Photography – History, Images, Cameras, Formulas”, first published in 1996 and updated regularly, has been translated into several languages and is one of the resources of the Worldwide Pinhole Photography Day.

-I have recently published four limited edition books of pinhole photography:
+Since 2013 I have published six limited edition books of pinhole photography:

 - Camera Obscura.
 Ten Pinhole Photographs.
 Oslo 2013.
 ISBN 978-82-993938-2-9